anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

   3. Verify registrar signature as described in section 5.6.1 in {{RFC8995}} successfully, but take the registrar certificate instead of the MASA certificate for verification.
   4. Validate the registrar certificate received in the agent-provided-proximity-registrar-cert in the pledge-voucher-request trigger request (in the field "agent-provided-proximity-registrar-cert") successfully, including validity and authorization to bootstrap the particular pledge.

-If all verification steps stated above have been performed successfully, the pledge SHALL terminate the "PROVISIONAL accept" state for the domain trust anchor and the LDevID(Reg).
+If all verification steps stated above have been performed successfully, the pledge SHALL terminate the "PROVISIONAL accept" state for the domain trust anchor and the registrar EE certificate.

 If an error occurs during the verification it SHALL be signaled in the reason field of the pledge voucher status.